Portify/portify-api-docs/source/includes/transactions/_transaction.md

 description | Information about the transaction as it appears on their bank statement.
-Can be overwritten by the user category | The category perscribed by our banking API or chosen by the user custom | Whether the transaction was pulled from banking data (true) or added manually by the user (false) selected | Whether the transaction has been deemed 'work related' by the user
+Can be overwritten by the user category | The category perscribed by our banking API or chosen by the user custom | Whether the transaction was pulled from banking data (true) or added manually by the user (false) selected | Whether the transaction has been marked as 'work related' by the user